islandproblem/islandproblem/essay.md

 <!--This compounding interest of **recursive self-improvement** can compound at exponential rates.-->

-This, of course, accelerates the divergence from our island — because, by default, the *target* that AIs recursively improve towards is *outside* our island.
+This accelerates the divergence from our island because, by default, the most-competitive "target" that AIs recursively improve towards is *outside* our island.
 If the goal of their self-improvement is anything like "be maximally efficient within physics" then the rules of physics steer them far away from the weird, specific systems that accommodate humans.

+In a competitive landscape of AGI versus AGI, this physics-optimality is a competitive advantage.

 Even if AGIs start with a human-aligned target, competition between autonomous AGIs leaves little choice than to eventually shift their aim towards this "maximally efficient" target.